 Guide them to your image and according to your will, that they may become what you would have them be.

 (Obviously the green hat is a frivolous example, but I really did try to think laterally about who to bring to mind, because personalised compassion for everyone in the world is, after all, pivotal to the Christian understanding of godlike thought.)
 Then I would choose some other people, and pray the same blessing until the end of my allocated prayer time.
 During this time I would also try to listen to God, and to respond to what I perceived as prompts from the Spirit.
 If I felt God calling me to recite the Lord’s Prayer again, spend a few moments in silence, sing a song, whatever, I would do that.

 Towards the end of my time as a believer, I was seriously considering praying for every single person in the phone book, one at a time, over as many days as it took.
-As in: Lord, I pray for A. Aamir of South Plympton.
-Destroy that which keeps them from you and strengthen that which keeps them with you.
-Etc. But I never made a start on actually doing this.
-Whether I would have, if I didn’t stop believing in a God to answer them, is an open question.
+Whether I would ever have got around to this, had I not changed my mind about God’s existing in the first place, is an open question.